NickCis/sailing-code/_posts/2015-01-01-develop-without-qtcreator.md

     MER_SSH_PORT
     MER_SSH_PRIVATE_KEY

-`merssh` recives only one parameter `<command>`, and takes all the connection adn target parameters through enviromental variables.
-So, in order to run ir correctly, first, we'll need to set up all the enviroment.
+`merssh` recives only one parameter `<command>`, and takes all the connection and target parameters through enviromental variables.
+So, in order to run it correctly, first, you'll need to set up all the enviroment.

 Enviromental variables:

 * `MER_SSH_TARGET_NAME`: Name of the destination platform.
 It is the `-t` flag passed to `sb2` or `mb2`.
 If we log in to the mersdk vm, the command `sb2-config -l` will list the valid targets.
 Qtcreator uses `SailfishOS-i486` for the emulator and `SailfishOS-armv7hl` for the phone.
 * `MER_SSH_SHARED_HOME`: Path to the shared home, by default it is your home folder
 * `MER_SSH_SHARED_TARGET`: `mersdk/targets` folder inside the SailfishOS sdk folder
-* `MER_SSH_SHARED_SRC`: really do not know what it is, but, qtcreator sets it to your home folder
+* `MER_SSH_SHARED_SRC`: I really do not know what it is, but, qtcreator sets it to your home folder
 * `MER_SSH_SDK_TOOLS`: When installing, SailfishOS sdk creates a foder under `~/.config/SailfishBeta1/`, there you'll find a tools folder for each target.
 I don't known if merssh really uses this env var.
 * `MER_SSH_PROJECT_PATH`: The working project path
 * `MER_SSH_DEVICE_NAME`: I really do not what this argument really does, but is the `-d` flag passed to `sb2` or `mb2`.
 QtCreator uses `SailfishOS Emulator` for deploying to the emulator and leaves it blank for the phone, i'm not sure about this last thing.